dssg/hitchhikers-guide/dssg-manual/prerequisites/README.md

 ## How to install pre-requisites?

 *   **OS X** users - Follow this [instructions](osx.md)
-*   **Linux** users - You probably know how to do it, but still [check this](https://github.com/dssg/hitchhikers-guide/blob/master/prerequisites/osx.md#step-3-install-python-tools) for information on Python tools
+*   **Linux** users - You probably know how to do it, but still [check this](osx.md#step-3-install-python-tools) for information on Python tools
 *   **Windows** users - We don't have a guide yet (any volunteers?)
+* We will also hold a [software setup session](../tech-tutorials/software-setup/) during the first week with technical mentors there to help anyone still having difficulty.

 ## Try it out!